TechFortress/techfortress.github.io/rules.md

-# Rules

-# Work in progress - not in effect

 > Please read and abide by these rules before playing on any of our servers or communicating on any of our established platforms (IRC, forum, etc.).
 We aim to keep the rules succinct and common-sense.
 If you have any questions, feel free to ask in chat.

 > You can appeal a ban via the [appeal form](https://techfortress.freshdesk.com/support/tickets/new).

 Participating in the Tech Fortress forum or our servers means you agree to these rules and any future modifications.
-Changes are tracked here.
-(TODO: insert link to commit history)
+Changes are [tracked here.](https://github.com/TechFortress/techfortress.github.io/commits/master/rules.md)

 ## Summary